 But one spring day, Marilyn got some good news.
 She came home from school and marched into the kitchen.
 “Hello, Mother.
 Hello, Dad!” she happily greeted, as she sat in one of the wooden chairs and set her red plaid school bag on the floor beside her.

 “How was school today?”
-Mother asked, taking a tray of cookies out of the oven, a delicacy during war time.
+Mother asked, taking a tray of cookies out of the oven.

 “Oh, just fine,” Marilyn answered.